logandeboo/Digital_Robot/README.md

 # Unity-Robot-Competition-Script

-•	Placed second out of 20 in ‘capture the flag’ style single elimination robot tournament
-•	1v1 competition involved retrieving more flags than an opponent while exchanging laser fire
-•	Designed robot in Unity and automated movement and ray tracing using C#
+This script placed my digital robot second out of 20 in a capture the flag style robot tournament held in class at the University of British Columbia.
+Robots faced off 1v1 attempting to capture the most balls from the center of the arena while exchanging lazer fire which if hit, would result in paralysis.